acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

         // Gesture
         gesture = "Gear";

-        // These will be read from the target class, so for example, the uniformclass with the rolled up sleaves, it should say "roll up sleeves" alternativePicture = "";
+        // These will be read from the target class, so for example, the uniformclass with the rolled up sleeves, it should say "roll up sleeves" icon = "";
-        alternativeActionName = "";
+        displayName = "";

         duration = 1; // Minimum value: 1 - Anything above will produce a progressbar.